dotnet/csharplang/proposals/record-structs.md

 Record struct types are value types, like other struct types.
 They implicitly inherit from the class `System.ValueType`.
-The modifiers and members of a record struct are subject to the same restrictions as those of structs (accessibility on type, modifiers on members, parameterless instance constructors, `base(...)` instance constructor initializers, definite assignment for `this` in constructor, destructors, ...).
+The modifiers and members of a record struct are subject to the same restrictions as those of structs (accessibility on type, modifiers on members, `base(...)` instance constructor initializers, definite assignment for `this` in constructor, destructors, ...).
+Record structs will also follow the same rules as structs for parameterless instance constructors and field initializers, but this document assumes that we will lift those restrictions for structs generally.

 See https://github.com/dotnet/csharplang/blob/master/spec/structs.md

-But instance field declarations for a record struct are permitted to include variable initializers when there is a primary constructor.

 Record structs cannot use `ref` modifier.